 There are several important features to keep in mind when deciding which bariatric bed would be best suited for your care centre in order to meet your care teams’ needs and ensure patient dignity and safety:

-To ensure that it can support any patient coming into the facility, a bariatric bed should be able to accommodate patients that weigh up to 1000 lb.
+To ensure that it can support any patient coming into the facility, a bariatric bed should be able to accommodate a safe working load up to 1000 lb.
 The weight capacity of the bed needs to be high to ensure that the patient and all the required bed accessories needed to care for the patient, like IV poles, support surface and patient helper, can be supported by the bed.
 Great bariatric beds should also be able to function properly when being used by a lighter patient.
 Some bariatric beds require a minimum weight for the patient to use certain functions, such as the scale.

 Having a low height bariatric bed is beneficial for both your healthcare personnel and your patients.
 A medical bed should go low enough for patients to safely ingress and egress the bed, thus minimizing the risk of falls.
 In contrast, the bed should also rise high enough so caregivers can work with little to no bending to help minimize stress and strain.

 Furthermore, height adjustments make it easier for staff to position patients properly.
 Easy bed height adjustments also offer bariatric patients a dignified experience by allowing them to avoid getting up and down from the bariatric beds too frequently.